CodeForBaltimore/CitySync/README.md

 Once setup and running (via Docker or locally) you can see the output by visiting http://localhost:5000

 ## Testing
-What does someone need to do to test their work?
-Have you included a specific testing framework or guideline (hint: you should)?
-Any information about testing should be added here.

 ## Sources and Links
-If referencing any third party service, code, etc, cite it here.